Weekly research radar

 Orientation-Aware Diffusion Super-Resolution for 3T-Like Fetal MRI from Routine 1.5T Scans.

-Xinliu Zhong, Yun Wang, Ruiying Liu
+Xinliu Zhong, Ruiying Liu, Guohao Lin

 inhomogeneity limits wide adoption for routine fetal imaging.
 Consequently, most clinical examinations are performed at 1.5T, where greater motion tolerance comes at the cost of lower SNR, reduced gray-white matter contrast, and partial-volume blurring - factors that undermine...